Date of publication: 9/27/23

 6.4 Provide price signals for energy savings

 Maintaining the energy price freeze for end-users or increasing caps on electricity consumption covered by the freeze (from 2 to 3 MWh per year) are contrary to the urgent need to save electricity, increase energy efficiency, and decarbonise the country’s energy mix.
-It is therefore necessary to move away from freezing energy prices for all households, regardless of income criteria.
+It is therefore necessary to move away from freezing energy prices for all households.

 Support in the form of price freezes, as a rule should be used only in price crises and should be oriented towards less-affluent households so that other consumers have an incentive for energy savings.
 The definition of a crisis period in terms of the level of energy prices that would initiate such regulations should coincide with the definition regarding the possibility of emergency price caps for infra-marginal installations.